 Because root mass in 2008 was measured at three increments (0-30 cm, 30-60 cm, and 60-100 cm) instead of the five increments used later in the experiment (0-5 cm, 5-15 cm, 15-30 cm, 30-60 cm, and 60-100 cm), 2008 root mass for 0-5 cm, 5-15 cm, and 15-30 cm depths was estimated by multiplying the average 2009-2013 depth distribution proportions by the 2008 0-30 cm increment.
 No important comparisons were made using this estimated data, but the data were used as a starting point for graphing C:N ratios in different depth increments and fitting curves to root accumulation.
 Carbon:N ratios were compared between treatments within years within depths and between years within treatments within depths using proc glimmix in SAS.

 Root mass measured at the end of each growing season was subset by depth increment and each subset was fit by both a logistic model and a linear model for each plot.
 Logistic models and linear models were compared against each other using Akaike’s Information Criterion (AIC) and the model with the lowest AIC was chosen.
 The AIC was not greatly different for any of the comparisons, but the logistic model had the best fit for every depth.
-Model fits and comparisons were done using the R package nlme (Pinheiro et al. 2013).
+Model fits and comparisons were done using the R package nlme (Pinheiro et al. 2013) and methods are explained in more detail by Pinheiro and Bates (2000).

-The first derivative of the logistic model was used to calculate the daily rate of root mass accumulation.
+The first derivative of the logistic model was used to calculate the daily rate of root mass accumulation, or the net gain of root mass each day.
 Parameters from the logistic model were used to predict both amount and rate of accumulation for each day for each depth in each plot of the experiment.
 These predictions were averaged for each treatment and plotted.
 The annual mean rate was calculated by averaging accumulation rates across each growing season for each depth in each plot.
 Comparisons of rates between treatments within depths and within years and comparisons of rates between depths within treatments within years were made with proc glmmix in SAS.

 Models used to fit root mass over time did not accurately reflect within year biomass fluctuations caused by the start and stop of plant growth and freezing and thawing of soil, rather these curves were used to compare long-term trends in root mass accumulation.
 Accordingly, the daily rate of root mass accumulation was also inaccurate, but very useful to compare relative accumulation rates among treatments and soil depths.
-An average daily root mass accumulation rate was calculated by considering the period of possible root growth and decomposition to be between April 1st and November 30th of each year.
+An average daily root mass accumulation rate was calculated by considering the period of possible root growth and decomposition to be between April 1st and November 30th (the approximate growing season) of each year.

-In-situ root measurements in 2010 and 2011 combined with differences in root pool masses at 30 cm over these years were used to calculate a root turnover constant (k) and root mean residence time (mrt) using the equations k = loss/pool and mrt = 1/k.
-Root pool loss during each year was calculated as the difference between the mass accumulated during that year and the gain measured by in-situ growth cores.
+In-situ root measurements in 2010 and 2011 combined with differences in root pool masses at 30 cm over these years were used to calculate a root turnover constant (k) and root mean residence time (mrt) using the equations k = input/pool and mrt = 1/k.
+Root input values were calculated from the in-situ growth cores and functional growth analysis described by Dietzel and Liebman (2015).
 The root mass measured at the end of each year was the pool value.

 The height and volume of root samples varied among depth increments, making visual comparisons among depths, such as 0-5 cm and 60-100 cm, difficult.
 Thus, splines were fit to the data and integrated by 5 cm depths to facilitate visualization of root and soil organic C distribution in the soil profile.